sebastge/thesisFinal/README.md

 After installing Rapst Simphony, this repository needs to be cloned locally.
 After doing that, import the project using Eclipse IDE:

- Right click package exporer window -> import -> General -> Existing projects into work space -> select root directory(navigate to where you cloned the project) -> finish.)
+Right click package exporer window -> import -> General -> Existing projects into work space -> select root directory (navigate to the cloned the project) -> finish.)

 To run the model, click the dropdown next to the green playbutton in Eclipse (run) and select "run configurations", select casEV and then press run.
 A window with the repast Simphony GUI should open, where you can enter parameters and run simulations.